 These forums provide people with an opportunity to learn from existing customers experiences and offer space for community feedback that can be used to bring trust and authenticity into an otherwise stale procedure.

-If you are launching a new community or refreshing your existing community, taking time to prepare a plan is crucial for ensuring success.
-The best way to start off is to determine why you are building the community to begin with.
+If you're launching a new community or refreshing an existing one, taking time to prepare a plan is crucial for ensuring success.
+The best way to start is to determine why you are building the community to begin with.
 A strong brand identity can establish an emotional connection with consumers, which can be a solid foundation for building a lasting relationship with a brand.
 Reasons may range from you are trying to support your existing business or marketing efforts to wanting to counteract negative reviews and identify passionate fans.

 Either way, there are two questions you should consider when creating an online community: